Whew, you've finished your landing page design and now it's launched. You're done!

 Freelancers/Contractors - Do they have experience in optimizing landing page conversion?
 Ask upfront if they can design & develop, or design.
 Learn about their schedule as well to know if they can work on your testing.

 In-house team - Are you a company with an in-house team?
 Know if they already have experience with conversion rate optimization design & development.
-If not, then you may want to consider other outside sources to work on or with your team.
+If not, then you may want to consider other outside sources to with your team or on the project itself.

 Conversion Rate Optimization Agency - Hiring a team allows complete service and expertise.
 Test ideas, design variants, development, running and analyzing results are off your plate.
 Discuss your goals through consultation and recurring meetings.